stanhoe.org is a project of the former local history group Stanhoe Archive.

 Standards and accessibility

 Almost all pages should be valid HTML5 with CSS 2.1, plus a bit of proprietary CSS for curved boxes and drop shadows.
-As of November 2014 the photo gallery is not yet properly HTML5-compliant.

 Originally we hosted our images on the now-defunct council-funded NORCAN website.
 This purpose-designed system had one or two nice features, including powerful searching and the ability to set “hotspots” within images.
 However, it was opaque to the outside world (including Google) and did not support bulk uploads or downloads.
 It couldn’t import existing metadata, and didn’t store full-size images for archival purposes.
 It was a great example of how to waste public money failing to reinvent the wheel.